 Boosts Immune System

 Going outside can help boost the immune system and fight off disease.
 By getting physical activity, children can lower their risk of developing diabetes, heart problems, and other serious medical conditions.
 Being cooped up indoors can expose children to harmful bacteria and viruses that thrive in warmer environments, especially during the wintertime.
 Being in nature exposes you to healthy microorganisms that may be able to prevent the development of allergies and asthma.
 Playing with your child can help you build up your immune system as well.

 As children play sports and games with others, they learn more about who they are and how to interact with the world around them.
 Even if child obesity data (almost 11% of children between ages two and five were obese in 2008) is improving, getting outside can help with so much more.
 They learn about teamwork and leadership.
 They become more self-reliant and independent as they figure out how to handle unfamiliar situations and emergencies without adult supervision.
 They figure out how to overcome setbacks and obstacles.
 This can help them be able to tackle anything life throws their way throughout the remainder of their lives.

-As parents, it’s up to us to be healthy role models for our children.
+Only one in three adults receive the recommended amount of physical activity each week, but as parents, it’s up to us to be healthy role models for our children.
 If you’re struggling to get them to spend more time outdoors or are worried about their safety, why not find ways to go out with them and have fun together?
 You both can benefit from a healthier lifestyle.
 In fact, why not go out and play right now?